jbiatek/BSGRulebook/rulebook.md

     - A standard ability, which may be an action or a passive trait.
     - A "once-per-game" ability, which can only be used once per game (but see ["Once per game"](#once-per-game) below).
     - A negative ability which must be followed during the game.
 - Skill Set.
 These are the types of cards that your character draws.
+    - The numbers indicate how many of each type to draw at the start of your turn.
+For "multi-skills" like "1 Leadership/Engineering", you may choose between the two types while drawing.
-When instructed to draw Skill Cards, *they must come from your skill set* unless otherwise instructed.
+    - Otherwise, when drawing Skill cards, *they must be present in your skill set* unless otherwise instructed.
 - Setup instructions.
 This tells you how to start the game with your character.

 A character ability that affects Crisis cards or Skill checks does *not* affect a Super Crisis card.

+The number next to each Skill type only applies to drawing cards at the start of a turn.
+If, for example, "Helo" was instructed to draw 2 Skill cards, he could choose 2 Piloting cards despite the line saying "1 Piloting".
+He could not draw any Politics cards because he does not have Politics anywhere in his Skill set.

+Players with "multi-skills" of multiple cards, like "2 Leadership/Politics", are allowed to split their choices, so a draw of 1 Leadership and 1 Politics is allowed.

 ### Once per game